 Overall, 28 CCPs, seven CMs and three clients responded to the surveys.
 This section provides an overview of the types of respondents in each category.
-The low number of responses from CMs and clients has made it a challenge to draw definitive conclusions on some issues, and further engagement with industry on the practices identified in this report will be needed.
+The low number of responses from CMs and clients has made it a challenge to draw definitive conclusions on some issues; however, additional engagement with industry on the practices identified in this report was undertaken through feedback received following publication of the discussion paper.

-In addition to the survey responses, evidence collected during Phase 1 of this work and from industry papers were taken into account when documenting the effective practices.
+In addition to the survey responses, evidence collected during Phase 1 of this work and from industry papers was considered when documenting the EPs.